 Historical background including education tendencies towards arts rather than sciences and a brief theoretical study of gender as a factor in social inequality.
 The position of women in an advanced industrial society.
-Women in professions such as medicine, engineering, egriculture, computing in Australia and the developing countries.
+Women in professions such as medicine, engineering, agriculture, computing in Australia and the developing countries.
 Women in trades, eg motor industry.
-Attitudes of establishments in employment of women in jobs formerly considered to be male oriented.
+Attitudes of establishments in employment of women in jobs formerly considered to be male oriented the education of girls and women in Australian society.
+Data indicates the kinds and levels of schooling of girls compared with boys.
+The curriculum and the 'hidden' curriculum for sexist assumptions which may underlie them.
+Topics: vocational advice given to girls, co-education vs single sex schools, the work of the Non-Sexist Resource Centre 2.
+The female teacher in the School system.
+Topics: promotion, Teacher's Federation and teaching as an 'appropriate' career for women.